-Beginning in late 2017, this project is tasked with delivering a holistic integrated disease management program – which is compatible with integrated pest management – to increase the productivity and profitability of macadamia growers and the Australian macadamia industry at large.
+From 2017 to 2022, this project delivered a integrated disease management program to increase the productivity and profitability of macadamia growers and the Australian macadamia industry at large.

-Its work includes a combination of research, training and communication activities, to improve management approaches and diagnostic capabilities for a range of priority diseases for the industry, including husk spot, Phomopsis husk rot, flower bight complex, Phytophthora root rot, and branch dieback.
+Working closely with the industry’s integrated pest management program, the work included a combination of research, training, and communication activities to improve management approaches and diagnostic capabilities for a range of priority diseases for the industry, including husk spot, Phomopsis husk rot, flower bright complex, Phytophthora root rot, and branch dieback.

-This project is a strategic levy investment in the Hort Innovation Macadamia Fund
+This project was a strategic levy investment in the Hort Innovation Macadamia Fund